kawu/hhu-dl-materials-2019/sgd/README.md

 An optimization algorithm that uses both momentum and adaptive learning rates is *Adam*.
 You can find more details about Adam in the [corresponding section of the overview][overview-adam].
+If you want to uderstand the math behind it, see [the paper][paper-adam].
 Adam seems to be the default choice as far as training neural networks is concerned.

 **Note**.
 You may encounter opinions such as ,,SGD with momentum should be